-Using in vitro investigations utilizing placental tissue explants as well as in vivo, catheterized primate models to study steroidogenic regulation in pregnancy, researchers have determined LDL-cholesterol, fetal pituitary hormones, intra-placental regulators, and intra-adrenal regulators act as the primary modulators of feto-placental steroid production (231-233).
+Using in vitro investigations utilizing placental tissue explants as well as in vivo, catheterized primate models to study steroidogenic regulation in pregnancy, researchers have determined LDLcholesterol, fetal pituitary hormones, intra-placental regulators, and intra-adrenal regulators act as the primary modulators of feto-placental steroid production (252-254).

-Regulation by Low-density Lipoprotein Cholesterol (LDL)
+Regulation by Low Density Lipoprotein Cholesterol (LDL)

 A limiting factor in adrenal steroid output is the availability of LDL-cholesterol, the primary lipoprotein used in fetal adrenal steroid synthesis (Figure 16).
-Circulating LDL-cholesterol accounts for 50-70% of the cholesterol utilized for fetal adrenal steroidogenesis (234-236).
-The fetal adrenal is known to contain high affinity, low capacity LDL binding sites.
-The presence of ACTH increases this binding capacity (235, 237, 238).
+Circulating LDL-cholesterol accounts for 50-70% of utilized the cholesterol for fetal adrenal steroidogenesis (255-257).
+The fetal adrenal is known to contain high affinity, low-capacity LDL binding sites.
+The presence of ACTH increases this binding capacity (256, 258, 259).
 Within the adrenal gland, hydrolysis of LDL makes cholesterol available for conversion to steroids.
-The majority of fetal LDL-cholesterol is made, de novo, in the fetal liver (239).
+The majority of fetal LDLcholesterol is made, de novo, in the fetal liver (260).
 In addition, cortisol from the fetal adrenal cortex and estradiol (aromatized from fetal DHEAS) augment this de novo synthesis within the fetal liver.
-These systems interact in a manner that is linked, self-perpetuating, and serves to increase steroid production to meet the needs of the maturing fetus (239).
+These systems interact in a manner that is linked, selfperpetuating, and serves to increase steroid production to meet the needs of the maturing fetus (260).

 Figure 16.
 Shown are the maternal, placental and fetal compartments for estrogen and progesterone synthesis in human pregnancy.
-The fetal adrenal gland lacks $3\beta$ -hydroxysteroid dehydrogenase, but has sulfation and $16\alpha$ -hydroxylase capabilities.
-Likewise, the placenta lacks $17\alpha$ -hydroxylase activity but contains sulfatase in order to cleave the sulfated fetal products.
-(Modified from (240), with permission)
+The fetal adrenal gland lacks 3β -hydroxysteroid dehydrogenase, but has sulfation and 16α -hydroxylase capabilities.
+Likewise, the placenta lacks 17α -hydroxylase activity but contains sulfatase in order to cleave the sulfated fetal products.
+Modified from (261), with permission)